A $p$-adically entire function with integral values on ${\mathbb Q}_p$ and entire liftings of the $p$-divisible group ${\mathbb Q}_p/{\mathbb Z}_p$: Introduction

 show that the two (Hopf) algebras $\Z[i][e^{ i z} , e^{ -i z}]$ and $\Z[i][\sin z, \cos z]$ coincide.
 The sequence of functions \beq \Psi(x) = \Psi_p(x),\Psi(px), \Psi(p^2x),\dots \eeq plays here the role of the pair $(\cos z , \sin z)$ in that the $p$-adically entire and integral addition law \eqref{covsum2} holds, and $x$ is a logarithm for that formal group.
-So, while it is improper to say that $\Psi$ plays the role of an entire character of $\Q_p$, it is suggestive to compare a suitable $p$-adic completion of the algebra $\Z_p[\Psi(\lambda x)\,|\, \lambda \in \Q_p^\times]$ and to compare it with the classical algebras of almost periodic functions $APH_\R$ and $AP_\R$.
-A $p$-adic analog of the classical constructions reviewed in section~\ref{expvstrig}, together with the corresponding generalization of the Amice-Fourier theory for $p$-adic functions on $\Q_p$, will appear in \cite{perf_fourier}.
+So, while it is improper to say that $\Psi$ plays the role of an entire character of $\Q_p$, it is suggestive to consider a suitable $p$-adic completion of the algebra $\Z_p[\Psi(\lambda x)\,|\, \lambda \in \Q_p^\times]$ and to compare it with the classical algebras of Bohr's almost periodic functions $APH_\R$ and $AP_\R$.
+We review for convenience the classical definitions of real and complex Fourier analysis in section~\ref{expvstrig} of Appendix B. A closer $p$-adic analog of those classical constructions, and a generalization of Amice-Fourier theory to $p$-adic functions on $\Q_p$, will appear in \cite{perf_fourier}.